fabio98p/Godot_jam_Brackeys_2025.2/README.md

-# Godot ???
+# Godot Cardinal Insani-tea

 This is our five game jam

 This is a project for the jam [Brackeys Game Jam 2025.2](https://itch.io/jam/brackeys-14)

-The itch.io page of the game is [This](https://emiyuki.itch.io/loopsize) ????
+The itch.io page of the game is [This](https://fabio98p.itch.io/cardinal-sani-tea)

 ## Used Assets